Waterpine/dclm-morph/README.md

     export PYTHONPATH=/users/xxx/dclm-shape:$PYTHONPATH
     python ray_processing/tokenize_shuffle.py --input /users/xxx/dclm-data-sample/ --readable_name dclm_shard --output dclm_output --content_key text
     ```
     where /users/xxx/dclm-data-sample/ contains the data downloaded from AWS S3 or Hugging Face.

-Run all commands under "dclm-shape" directory.
+    The /users/xxx/dclm-data-sample/ directory contains files such as ``shard_00000001_processed.jsonl.zstd`` or ``shard_00000001_processed.jsonl.zst``
 4. **Tear down**: Tear down the Ray cluster as in the processing step.
 5. The `tokenize_shuffle.py` script creates a dataset in `webdataset` format, along with a `manifest.jsonl` file.
 This file is required by the training script, and it contains information on the number of sequences inside each shard of the dataset.
 If needed, this manifest file can also be created manually, via the following command: